Bruce Botelho: Walker transition team

+Alaskans for Better Elections

+Botelho was one of the three prime sponsors of a statewide initiative known as "Ballot Measure 2" appearing on the 2020 Alaska general election ballot.
+The proposition called for the implementation of open primaries, ranked choice voting and campaign finance reform.
+It narrowly passed, 174,032 to 170,251.
+Botelho, along with others, formed "Alaskans for Better Elections" to campaign for the ballot measure, and, subsequently, to promote its implementation and other election reforms.
+The new voting system was put to an unexpected early trial when Congressman Don Young died in March 2022 and a special primary and general election to replace him was held.
+Alaskans for Better Elections undertook a major educational campaign to educate the public on how the open primary and ranked choice voting would occur and continued that effort through the regular August 2022 primary and the November 2022 general election.
+Kelly Tshibaka and Sarah Palin, candidates who lost their respective races for U.S. Senate and U.S. House of Representatives have undertaken efforts to repeal ranked choice voting in Alaska and elsewhere.

+Defend Our Constitution

+Under Alaska’s constitution, Alaska voters must be asked every ten years whether a constitutional convention should be called.
+In late 2021, Botelho organized "Defend Our Constitution", a grass roots campaign to oppose the convention.
+The campaign was overseen by a bipartisan and geographically diverse executive committee of eight.
+Opposition coalesced around proponents’ arguments to change the judiciary, embed Alaska’s Permanent Fund dividend in the constitution, and curtail abortion rights, among others.
+The ballot measure was defeated in the November 2022 general election by a vote of 180,529 to 75,723.

 Other memberships and awards

 Botelho currently chairs the Partnership, a non-profit dedicated to the construction of a new arts and culture center in Juneau.
-In addition, he serves on the governance board of the Foraker Group and on the board of the Alaska Humanities Forum.
+In addition, he recently completed service on the governance board of the Foraker Group and on the board of the Alaska Humanities Forum.
 Botelho was chair of the Tongass Futures Roundtable, served on the Alaska Rural Justice and Law Enforcement Commission, was a director of the Alaska Municipal League and president of the Alaska Conference of Mayors.
 He is a former trustee of the Alaska Permanent Fund Corporation, an original trustee of the Alaska Children's Trust, and former chair of the Conference of Western Attorneys General.
 He has been an active participant in Scouting, having served as president of the Southeast Alaska Area Council, Boy Scouts of America and in numerous other volunteer Scouting capacities.
 He is the recipient of the Alaska State Bar Association’s 2005 Pro Bono Award, its 2007 Jay Rabinowitz Public Service Award, and the Alaska Municipal League’s 2011 Vic Fischer Local Government Leadership Award.
 He was awarded an honorary doctorate of laws from the University of Alaska Southeast in May 2018.